 - Try tips to help improve your sleep or to help you get a better night’s sleep

 If you find yourself getting overwhelmed, anxious, stressed or depressed please don’t keep this to yourself.
 It’s important that you talk to someone about your feelings.

 As a charity we are here for you and our Support Helpline is available Monday to Friday 10am to 4pm.
+You can also contact us through Live Chat.
 Please feel free to contact us if you need to talk, a friendly listening ear, help or impartial advice.
 Our phone number is 01663 795055 (UK).

 However there are other charities and organisations who deal solely with mental health including

 - Rethink Mental Illness

 It is crucial to remember that the lockdown will end.
 There will be time in the future where you will be able to go out more and feel more free.

 - BACP (2020) ‘How to look after your self care in these uncertain times’ Available from <https://www.bacp.co.uk/news/news-from-bacp/2020/19-march-coronavirus-how-to-look-after-your-self-care-in-these-uncertain-times/>